FlipsideCrypto/fsc-evm/models/doc_descriptions/core/event_logs.md

 {% docs evm_event_removed %}

-Whether the event has been removed from the transaction.
+Boolean flag indicating whether the event has been removed from the transaction (TRUE or FALSE).

 {% enddocs %}